Content from What is a Unit Test

 implicit none

 !
-Define types to act as test parameters (and test case for pfunit)
+Derived types: Define types to act as test parameters and test cases.

 contains

 !
-Define a test suite (collection of tests) to be returned from a procedure
+Test Suite: Define a test suite (collection of tests) to be returned from a procedure.

 !
-Define the actual test execution code which will call the src and execute assertions
+Test Logic: Define the actual test execution code which will call the src and execute assertions.

 !
-Define constructors for your derived types (test parameters/cases)
+Type Constructors: Define constructors for your derived types (test parameters/cases).

 end module test_something